davidrhoden/davidrhoden-basic-netlify/timeline/dave-gina-in-fog-dec-7-2017.md

 ---
-title: David and Gina on the levee
+title: Went with Gina up on the levee.
 date: 2018-04-19T11:00:00.000Z
 summary: Just silhouettes, but you can tell who it is.
 excerpt: Just silhouettes, but you can tell who it is.